 Vitamin D regulates calcium absorption, which helps build bones and keeps them strong and healthy.
 It also prevents loss of bone density due to osteoporosis.

-Along with bones, it also helps in your teeth and muscle’s health as well.
+Along with bones, it also helps in your teeth and muscles’ health.

-Your skin is able to create Vitamin D when exposed to sunlight.
-Getting 20 mins of sunlight exposure 3-4 times a week produces sufficient Vitamin D.
+Your skin can create Vitamin D when exposed to sunlight.
+20 mins of sunlight exposure 3-4 times a week produces sufficient Vitamin D.

 You can also get it from food items, including:

 .
 Fortified Juice